birjusuketupatel/trend/README.md

 of average returns, while current volatility is highly informative about near-term volatility.
 The backtest combines those findings by holding no equity during negative-trend months and targeting 18% annualized volatility otherwise.
+Volatility targeting can be rebalanced continuously or on a coarse weekly schedule.
+A separate live-signal script extends Fama-French history with the S&P 500 Total Return Index and reports the latest trend and volatility readings.

 ## Main findings